lamorbidamacchina/family-chess/README.md

 # todo
 - show how many users are connected
+- create different rooms for players

+# done
 - make it mobile friendly, see https://github.com/oakmac/chessboardjs/issues/160
-- add a function to recover from a previous fen in case of lost connection
+- add a function to recover from last state in case of closing or loosing connection
-- create different rooms for players
+- avoid page scrolling while dragging, on mobile devices: https://stackoverflow.com/questions/9251590/prevent-page-scroll-on-drag-in-ios-and-android (done with css touch-action)